Planning for Temporally Extended Goals in Pure-Past Linear Temporal Logic: A Polynomial Reduction to Standard Planning: Planning for Goals

-In fact, we consider two kinds of strategies $\policy$, strong solutions and strong-cyclic solutions~\citep{CimattiPRT03}.
-A strategy is a \emph{strong} solution to $\Gamma$ for goal $\varphi$, if every induced trace is finite and satisfies $\varphi$.
-A strategy is a \emph{strong-cyclic} solution to $\Gamma$ for goal $\varphi$, if every induced trace that is \emph{stochastic fair} is finite and satisfies $\varphi$, cf. \cite{AminofGR20}.
+As usual, we consider two kinds of solutions to FOND planning problems: strong solutions and strong-cyclic solutions~\citep{CimattiPRT03}.
+A strategy $\policy$ is a \emph{strong solution} to $\Gamma$ with \PLTLf goal $\varphi$, if every generated execution is a finite trace $\trace$ such that $\last(\trace)\models \varphi$.
+A strategy is a \emph{strong-cyclic} solution to $\Gamma$ with \PLTLf goal $\varphi$, if every generated execution that is a \emph{stochastic fair trace} is also a finite trace such that $\last(\trace)\models \varphi$, cf. \cite{AminofGR20}.
+When a strategy $\policy$ is a solution (either strong or strong-cyclic, depending on the kind of solution we are interested in), we say that $\policy$ is \emph{winning}.